ABDESSAMADKASSIMI/Odens/README.md

 Ready to go pro?
 You can upload your own data (PDF quotes) and let the platform do all the work:
 From data processing to AI model training, it’s all automated.

-**Every price you predict is saved**—and when you’ve predicted 50 new quotes, we retrain your model automatically, so you’re always using the latest data.
+Every price you predict is saved—and when you’ve predicted 50 new quotes, we retrain your model automatically, so you’re always using the latest data.

-It’s like your AI gets smarter while you sleep! 😴🤖
+It’s like your AI gets smarter while you sleep— honestly, sometimes we think it’s even smarter than ChatGPT or DeepSeek haha 😴🤖💥

 ---